 Before buying your homeowners insurance policy, you receive a quote which is an estimation of how much your homeowners will cost.
 Most major homeowners insurance companies provide free and instant quotes online.
-You can also get quotes over the phone or through an independent broker.
-It’s important to shop around and compare quotes to find the best and most affordable coverage for your circumstances.
+After getting your quote, it can take a few days for the insurance company to process your application.

 To ensure a fast application process, make sure you’re ready to provide the following information: